-Writer-director Darren Aronofsky’s lastest film has engendered extreme reactions from both filmgoers and critics.
-And by “both filmgoers,” I mean both of them: mother! fared poorly at the box office this past weekend, bringing in a mere $7.5 million, which isn’t enough to keep the average Hollywood A-lister in Zoloft.
+Writer-director Darren Aronofsky’s lastest film has provoked extreme reactions from both filmgoers and critics.
+And by “both filmgoers” I mean both of them: mother! fared poorly at the box office this past weekend, bringing in a mere $7.5 million, which isn’t enough to keep the average Hollywood A-lister in Zoloft.
 But anyone familiar with my approach to film criticism knows I prefer to put the best construction on things, to give artists the benefit of the doubt, and to seek the “teachable moment.”
-You know, that temptation to indulge in pious eisegesis when confronted with a narrative bereft of even a hint of a gracious God or good taste.
+You know, that temptation to indulge in pious eisegesis when confronted with a narrative bereft of so much as a hint of a gracious God or even good taste.
 So here goes.

 mother! opens on Jennifer Lawrence in flames, her hair a ragged mess, her face the color of pewter, a tear rolling down her charred cheek.
 For a moment the image put me in mind of that old commercial featuring a Native American weeping because some numbskull has tossed litter from his car window, desecrating the land.

-Only Mother is weeping over a desecration far more egregious than empty Pepsi bottles and used Whopper wrappers being strewn like confetti.
+Only Mother is weeping over a desecration far more egregious than empty Pepsi bottles and used Whopper wrappers as makeshift mulch.

 As our story begins, the seared remains of our Oscar™ winner and her immediate environment are magically reborn into a magnificent mansion out in the middle of nowhere.
 Room after room, oak beam after oak beam, are notch tongued and grooved to perfection.
 Mother, wearing a diaphanous nightie (this is a horror flick of sorts, and nothing good comes of young women in their unmentionables in horror flicks), is walking the house, surveying her handiwork.
 See, she has single-handedly rebuilt this manor from mere ashes.
 She is the Mother of the Phoenix she shares with her husband, the Poet (Javier Bardem).
 Only something is a little weird this morning, as if the house isn’t quite itself, as if it were a living, breathing thing that was suffering a bit of dyspepsia . . . or mourning sickness.